Introduction

 Revalidation Registration

-Every four years, all accredited personnel (SGPVs and TGPVs) will be required to sit and pass (by 80%) an online test to ensure competency is maintained.
-Individuals that fail the online test will be called for interview and further assessment, and training may be required.
+Every four years, all accredited personnel (SGPVs and TGPVs) will be required to demonstrate that their competency is being maintained (further information will be communicated by CL:AIRE as to how this will occur).
 The administrator will report all failures and the scheme reserves the right to remove those individuals from the register.

 Where individuals fail to revalidate their registration by the required date, CL:AIRE reserves the right to take the following action:

-• After three month – suspension and temporary removal off the register until the test is undertaken
+- After three month – suspension and temporary removal off the register

 Stage 3 – Assuring the Quality of Work on Site